electricimp/AzureIoTHub/README.md

 This method [retrieves Device Twin properties](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-mqtt-support#retrieving-a-device-twins-properties).

 The method returns nothing.
 The retrieved properties may be obtained via the [*onRetrieve*](#callback-onretrieveerror-version-reportedprops-desiredprops) callback specified in this method.

+The method may be called only if Twins functionality is enabled.

+It is NOT allowed to call this method while the previous retrieve operation is not completed yet.

 | Parameter | Data Type | Required? | Description |
 | --- | --- | --- | --- |